History of Minneapolis: Bigotry and corruption

-Spreading through family life, for the most part the Ku Klux Klan held power in the city only from 1921 until 1923.
+In Winter 1917, 800 Ku Klux Klan impersonators paraded between downtown Minneapolis and Saint Paul to promote the Minneapolis Auto Show.
+Women riding horses dressed in Klan uniforms had appeared in at least two previous parades as well.
+The show admitted over 155,000 visitors over its eight-day run, and openly marketed its cars using Ku Klux Klan uniforms and messaging, although it's unlikely that employees were actual Klan members.
+Both business-owners and the Minneapolis Police Department were supportive of the show, with police chief Lewis Harthill even joining the parade.
+For the most part, the Ku Klux Klan held power in the city only from 1921 until 1923.

 From the passage of a state eugenics law in 1925, and throughout the Progressive Era, citizens of Minnesota used laws to control behaviors.
-The proprietors of Eitel Hospital in Minneapolis provided the expertise to sterilize people at a Faribault state hospital.
+The proprietors of Eitel Hospital in Minneapolis provided the expertise to sterilize people at Faribault State Hospital.
 (Note: Molly Ladd-Taylor found that many of those patients labeled feeble-minded had experienced "family violence, sexual abuse, disability, and abject poverty.")

 The 1920s and 1930s of Prohibition, gangsters and mobs ruled the underworld of the city.
 North Minneapolis was ruled by Jewish gangsters led by Isadore Blumenfield, also known as Kid Cann, who was also linked to murders, prostitution, money laundering, the destruction of the Minneapolis streetcar system and political bribery.
 Chief O'Connor of the Saint Paul Police established the O'Connor System which provided a haven for crooks in the capital city and a headache for Minneapolis Police.
 Corruption spread to the MPD as an Irishman named Edward G. "Big Ed" Morgan operated gambling dens with bootleggers under police protection.
 Danny Hogan, the underworld "Godfather" of Saint Paul allied with Morgan and the two competed with the Jewish gangsters until the wane of Prohibition and Hogan's death.